This policy details the University's commitment to matters of equality and diversity and indicates its plans for further action in this area.

 Facilities and support

-BSU will work to avoid unlawful discrimination in all aspects of employment including recruitment, promotion, opportunities for training, pay & benefits, discipline & selection for redundancy.
+Bath Spa University will work to avoid unlawful discrimination in all aspects of employment including recruitment, promotion, opportunities for training, pay and benefits, discipline and selection for redundancy.

 Recruitment and selection